REX2626/Astro-Attack/README.md

 Change scrap drop to be proportional to enemy difficulty

+Make scrap spawn with a random offset from dead ship

 CONSOLE FUNCTIONALITY TO ADD:
     arguements to functions
     up and down arrows to cycle previous functions